IntelliTect/Coalesce/docs/pages/stacks/vue/layers/models.rst

 The following functions exported from ``coalesce-vue`` can be used with your models:

 :ts:`bindToQueryString(vue: Vue, obj: {}, key: string, queryKey: string = key, parse?: (v: any) => any, mode: 'push' | 'replace' = 'replace')`
     Binds property :ts:`key` of :ts:`obj` to query string parameter :ts:`queryKey`.
-When the object's value changes, the query string will be updated using `vue-router <https://router.vuejs.org/>`_.
+When the object's value changes, the query string will be updated using vue-router_.
 When the query string changes, the object's value will be updated.

     The query string will be updated using either :ts:`router.push` or :ts:`router.replace` depending on the value of parameter :ts:`mode`.